TechBlueprints/com.techblueprints.microservices.restnow/README.md

 You can add to these by injecting the MetricRegistry or the HealthCheckRegistry and adding to them.

+Additional examples of how create rest endpoints and execute calls asynchronously, can be found in the test scope of the launcher package.

-Additional documention including sub module documentation, and maven central published artifacts soon to come.
+Additional documentation, sub module documentation, system properties, and Maven Central published artifacts are coming soon.